 - 2 eggs

 - 1.5 teaspoon cinnamon

 - 6 tablespoons flaked almonds

-- Combine the flour and baking powder, stir and set aside.
+- Combine the flour and baking powder, stir using a whisk and set aside.

 - Whisk together the eggs and Skyr (or Greek yogurt) until the mixture is silky smooth.
 Add the milk and stir.
 Set aside.

 - Peel and coarsely grate the apples (discarding the cores).
 Combine with the almond flakes and cinnamon and stir thoroughly.
 Tip into the egg mixture and stir well.
 Add the flour mixture and stir to combine.
 Do not overstir, the batter should be lumpy.

 - Heat up a little oil (about 1 tablespoon) in a pancake pan, spoon the batter onto the pan and fry the pancakes over a low heat for about 2-3 minutes on each side until they are lightly browned.
 Fry the pancakes in batches, avoiding overcrowding the pan, using approximately 1 tablespoon of oil for each batch.